OData/v3ProtocolDocument/OData.markdown

 The format of the returned data is dependent upon the request and the format specified by the client, either in the Accept header or using the [$format](#FormatSystemQueryOption) query option.

 This section describes the types of data requests defined by OData.
-For complete details on the syntax for building requests, see [[OData URL Conventions](ODataURLConventions)].
+For complete details on the syntax for building requests, see [OData:URL][].

 ### 10.2.1.
 Requesting Individual Entities ###

 To retrieve an individual entity, a client makes a GET request to an `entity request URL`.

-The entity request URL MAY be returned in a response payload containing that instance (for example, as a self-link in an [Atom Payload](ODataAtomPayload)).
+The entity request URL MAY be returned in a response payload containing that instance (for example, as a self-link in an [Atom Payload][OData:ATOM]).

-Services MAY support conventions for constructing an entity request URL using the entity's Key Value(s), as described in [OData URL Conventions](ODataURLConventions).
+Services MAY support conventions for constructing an entity request URL using the entity's Key Value(s), as described in [OData:URL][].

 ### 10.2.2.
 Requesting Individual Properties ###